 otherwise the UE may ignore the scheduling DCI.

+If the CSI report on PUSCH is not multiplexed with HARQ-ACK or transport block, ; otherwise, .

-If the CSI to be transmitted corresponds to wideband frequency-granularity where the CSI corresponds to at most 4 CSI-RS ports and where CodebookType is set to 'TypeI-SinglePanel' or where ReportQuantity is set to ‘CRI/RI/CQI’ (Z,Z’) is defined as (Z1, Z’1) of the table 5.4-1, otherwise (Z,Z’) is defined as the (Z2, Z’2.) of the table 5.4-1.
+If the CSI to be transmitted corresponds to wideband frequency-granularity where the CSI corresponds to at most 4 CSI-RS ports per NZP CSI-RS resource and a single NZP CSI-RS resource per set and where CodebookType is set to 'TypeI-SinglePanel' or where ReportQuantity is set to ‘CRI/RI/CQI’ (Z,Z’) is defined as (Z1, Z’1) of the table 5.4-1, otherwise (Z,Z’) is defined as the (Z2, Z’2.) of the table 5.4-1.